-Company culture may seem like a buzz word reserved for white collar organizations, but in reality, each and every single business has a company culture.
-Culture can be critical to a business’s success, as it impacts everything from employee performance to customer perceptions.
-Now more than ever, it’s vital for businesses to take stock of their culture and ensure that it’s in line with the organization’s values.
-Studies have found that companies with performance-enhancing cultures see greater revenue, employment and net income growth than those without.
+Company culture may seem like a buzz word reserved for white-collar organizations.
+Still, in reality, every single business has a company culture.
+Culture can be critical to a business's success, impacting everything from employee performance to customer perceptions.
+Now more than ever, it's vital for businesses to take stock of their culture and ensure that it's in line with the organization's values.
+Studies have found that companies with performance-enhancing cultures see more significant revenue, employment, and net income growth.

-We asked Michael Shipman, vice president of talent development at Rockland Trust, how business owners can begin to create a culture they can be proud of:
+Our AVP of Employment, Colleen Balboni provided some insight on how business owners can begin to create a culture they can be proud of:

 What is culture and why is it important?

-It’s important to understand what culture is in order to define and improve it.
-In a nutshell, culture is types of behaviors that are encouraged and discouraged in a specific group.
+It's essential to understand what culture is to define and improve it.
+In a nutshell, culture is a type of behavior encouraged and discouraged in a specific group.

 How are these established?
-There are two core facets to every culture: overarching and micro cultures.
+There are two core facets of every culture: overarching and micro-cultures.

-A micro culture is a small subset of the overarching culture and shows that you value the idea behind your overarching culture.
-For example, you could have micro cultures around diversity, inclusion, coaching or leadership.
+Micro-culture is a small subset of the overarching culture.
+It shows that you value the idea behind your overarching culture.
+For example, you could have micro-cultures around diversity, inclusion, coaching, or leadership.

 Who does your culture impact?

-First, a good culture is important for your employees.
-Having a defined set of norms, behaviors, attitudes and ways of approaching work that tie back to your values helps to ensure the quality of work and create engaged colleagues.
+First, a good culture is vital for your employees.
+Having a defined set of norms, behaviors, attitudes, and ways of approaching work that ties back to your values helps ensure work quality and create engaged colleagues.

 It also affects your customers or clients.
-Creating a company where employees are engaged and supported enables them to deliver great customer service.
-On the other hand, if employees are miserable, it’s likely your customers will feel that too.
+Creating a company where employees are engaged and supported enables them to deliver excellent customer service.
+On the other hand, if employees are miserable, your customers will likely feel that too.

 How can I define and strengthen my company’s culture?

-Because culture is so important, business owners should be intentional in the creation of their organization’s culture.
+Because culture is so influential, business owners should be intentional in creating their organization's culture.

 Every business owner should work through the creation of a culture statement.
-This should be attainable, but also partly aspirational.
+The culture statement should be attainable, but also partly aspirational.
 It should also align with the culture you want to create.
-It’s important to be consistent between what you say you want your culture to be and how you achieve it because a disconnect between what you say and what the reality is can create distrust and confusion among employees and your customers.
+It's essential to be consistent between what you say you want your culture to be and how you achieve it because a disconnect between what you say and reality can create distrust and confusion among employees and your customers.

 Article That May Interest You: The Abridged Guide to Writing a Business Plan